OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 Connection options related to schemas and tables
 ------------------------------------------------

-Starting with GDAL 1.8.0, the database opening should be significantly faster than in previous versions, so using tables= or schemas= options will not bring further noticeable speed-ups.
+The database opening should be significantly faster than in previous versions, so using tables= or schemas= options will not bring further noticeable speed-ups.